 Jamie, the 23-year-old co-founder of TreeCard, talks to us about launching an ethical FinTech product, his first ever business (it started in school) and his love of David Attenborough.

 Can you explain how TreeCard works?

-TreeCard is a free top-up debit card that uses merchant transaction fees to plant trees.
-You can use it alongside your regular bank, so you don’t need to switch banks.
-It’s super simple to set up and use.
+TreeCard will be a free debit card that uses merchant transaction fees to plant trees.
+You will be able to use it alongside your regular bank, so you wouldn’t need to switch banks.
+We aim to make it super simple to set up and use.
 We’ll have an app which lets you track your spending, split bills with friends and, most excitingly, you can monitor how many trees you have planted with your everyday payments.
 By using your debit card, you’ll grow your very own forest, and you can track your impact with the app.
-TreeCard also supports Apple Pay, Android Pay, and Samsung Pay, so you can use it as a virtual debit card.
+TreeCard will also support Apple Pay, Android Pay, and Samsung Pay, so you can use it as a virtual debit card.